idsweb/ids-azure-integrationlabs/fundementals.logicapps/Lab-WorkflowDefinitionSchema/WorkingWithWorkflowDefinitions.md

 # Lab-WorkflowDefinitionSchema

 There is no sample for this however you can follow along with the readme in VS Code to recreate the sample.

-The designer in the Azure portal is great for demos and learning but eventually you will end up using either Visual Studio or VS Code.
 This readme highlights the main components of the workflow definition.
 [For more informaiton see the docs](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-author-definitions).
+You will need the ARM and Logic Apps extensions (not the preview extension).

-The overall Logic App resource is a resource of type _Microsoft.Logic/workflows_.
+The overall Logic App resource in an ARM template is a resource of type _Microsoft.Logic/workflows_.
+You can author and deploy Logic Apps in VS Code then add them to your ARM template.
 Your actual workflow is defined as a _workflow definition_.
 The _workflow definition_ sits within the ARM template like so:
 ```json
 {
     "$schema": "https://schema.management.azure.com/schemas/2019-04-01/deploymentTemplate.json#",